 - Centre for Children and Young People, Southern Cross University, Lismore, Australia

 - International Centre for Family Law, Policy & Practice, London, UK

 - Childwatch International Research Network - A global network of institutions that collaborate in child research for the purpose of promoting child rights and improving children's well-being around the world.
-The Children's Issues Centre is a Key Institution of Childwatch International and Associate Professor Nicola Taylor is a member of the Childwatch International Board.
+The Children's Issues Centre is a Key Institution of Childwatch International and Professor Nicola Taylor is a member of the Childwatch International Board.

 - Sydney Law School, University of Sydney, Australia